- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Our Newington optometrist has found that in-office and at-home training is the most effective combination of treatment.

-Our Newington optometrist suggests having a regular eye exam to alleviate or recognize symptoms of computer vision syndrome.
+Our Newington and South Windsor optometrists suggest having a regular eye exam to alleviate or recognize symptoms of computer vision syndrome.

 Is computer eye strain giving you problems?
 Our eye doctor in Newington looks forward to helping you devise a lifestyle and treatment plan to help you and your eyes to work efficiently.
 Please call us for an appointment at (860) 644-4362.
 For your convenience, we are open nights and weekends.

 Now offering 50% off prescription lenses with purchase of any frame until July 31st*